Dayo Wong: Film

 Initially Wong's film career was not as successful as his TV and standup careers.
 When asked the reasons behind the disparity, he explained that his ultimate goal is to look for something new in his movies.
 His visions make his work good to watch, but it is not good enough to attract people to pay for a cinema ticket.
 Additionally, he hates doing promotion for his work.

 That disparity ended, however, beginning in 2018 when Wong began starring in a string of very successful box office hits.
 Those included Agent Mr Chan (2018) and The Grand Grandmaster (2020), both the highest grossing domestic films of their year in Hong Kong.
 He then starred in Table for Six (2022), which became the second highest grossing domestic film ever in Hong Kong at that time.
 Not to be defeated, he subsequently starred in A Guilty Conscience (2023) and The Last Dance (2024), which both became the highest-grossing domestic films in Hong Kong history, with the latter overtaking the former in 2024.
+He also starred in the 2026 film Night King, which once again broke box office records and became the third highest-grossing domestic film, making the current top three highest-grossing Hong Kong films all starring Wong.

 Filmography

-Dayo Wong at a promotional event for House of Mahjong.
+Wong at a promotional event for House of Mahjong.